starseeker/brlcad/doc/notes/libbobol_formal_models.md

 - Change visual-importance arithmetic in the retained-allocation oracle and property tests; TLA+ checks only its atomic budget/priority contract.
-- Change retained CAD publication in `ObolCadMutation` or `ObolCadViewPublication`, plus Obol boundary tests.
+- Change retained CAD publication in `ObolCadMutation` or `ObolCadViewPublication`, and change sparse retained identity ownership in `ObolSparsePlanIdentity`, plus Obol boundary tests.
 - Change cold/cache ordering in `ObolLodColdPreview`, `ObolSpatialProducer`, or `ObolLiveSpatialPublication`, plus cold/warm GUI and memory tests.